Why It Works

 The other day I looked at the thermometer outside my New York City kitchen window and it read 105°F. Clearly, I need a new thermometer.
 And yet, even if it isn't that hot out, it's definitely been getting warm enough that my water consumption is starting to spike while my appetite recedes (well, slightly, anyway).
 We're entering that time of year when foods need to be satisfying but not gut-busting.
 If they're refreshing, all the better.
 And no dish delivers better on all those fronts than the classic wedge salad—a quarter of a head of iceberg lettuce dripping with creamy blue cheese dressing and scattered with crisp bacon, tomatoes, and more.

 In addition to its appealing mix of cooling and creamy elements, one of the hallmarks of a wedge salad is its total simplicity—overcomplicating it in an attempt to make a version that stands out from the crowd flies in the face of what this salad should be, which is dead easy.
 But that doesn't mean that anything goes.
-There are details that are essential to create a wedge salad that's the celebration of flavor and texture that it should be.
+There are details that are essential to creating a wedge salad that's the celebration of flavor and texture that it should be.

 A wedge salad plays with proportion in an interesting way, and failing to notice this can lead to sub-par results.
 Specifically, what I'm talking about is that huge wedge of iceberg lettuce, a quarter of a head held together at its core.
 It's not chopped, it's not sliced, it's not separated into individual leaves like almost every other lettuce-y salad.
 No, this thing's a whopper that requires a knife, just like a big slab of steak does.